Places of interest

 Telephone: (+90-366) 214 01 49

-75th Year of Republic House This mansion was bought from the private property in the extent of the Celebration activities of the 75th Year of the Republic by the Kastamonu Governorship 75th Year of the Republic Celebration Committee and was restored by the same committee.
+75th Year of Republic House was bought from the private property in the extent of the Celebration activities of the 75th Year of the Republic by the Kastamonu Governorship.
+75th Year of the Republic Celebration Committee and was restored by the same committee.
 The mansion was assigned to the usage of the Ministry of Tourism for the purpose of introduction.

 The house was open for visit since 29 October 1998.
 The house was decorated by local materials and donations from the folk and these ethnographic materials are on exhibit.
 Also the photographs, pictures and the objects related to the Kastamonu visit of Atatürk and Hat and Dress Revolution are exhibited.